-Do you fancy Japanese slang words and want to learn something very “deep”?
+Do you fancy Japanese slang words and want to learn something very “deep“?
 Then it’s time to learn Japanese old, classic slang words and phrases (i.e. 死語, “dead words”)!
-Well, probably you may wonder about the necessity of learning *old-fashioned* expressions, but it’s always fun to learn the history of language and sees how its trend has changed over the decades, right?
-Besides, some of them are still used on purpose by some people to make jokes or act as stereotypical aged/old-fashioned people, especially on social media such as Twitter.
-Having said that, some of the words listed in this article are “in peril of extinction”, so let’s use them in a casual conversation (if you don’t mind having a bit of idiosyncrasy) and help keep them alive!
+Well, probably you might question the necessity of learning *old-fashioned* expressions, but I’m telling you that it’s always a lot of fun to learn the history of a language and see how its trend has changed over the decades!
+In addition, some of the expressions are still used on purpose by some people to make jokes or act as stereotypical aged/old-fashioned people, especially on social media such as Twitter.

-In the rest of this article, I introduce old-fashioned slang words based on their categories.
-First, I start with slang expressions with 逆さ読み (reading words in reverse order; back slang), which represent the “bubbly” and auspicious era in the late 1980s, when Japan’s over-inflated economy reached its pinnacle.
+First, I start with slang expressions with 逆さ読み (reading words in reverse order; back slang), which represent the “bubbly” and auspicious era in the late 1980s, when Japan’s over-inflated bubble economy reached its pinnacle.

 “Back Slang” in Japanese

-In the late 1980s, it was once a trend among people in the TV industry to create their jargons by reading words in (partially) reverse order.
+In the late 1980s, it was once a big trend among the people working in the TV industry to create their jargon by reading words in (partially) reverse order.
 Eventually, these “back slang words” spread to ordinary people after some celebrities (esp. a comedy duo とんねるず) had started to use them on TV shows.
-Although most of them are now quite old-fashioned, some people still use them as a joke or humorous expression.
+Although most of them are now quite old-fashioned, some people still use them as jokes or humorous expressions.

-Here is the list of famous “back slang” words and phrases; see more details (pronunciations and example sentences) at my previous post “ザギンでシースー: 12 Japanese “Reverse” Slang Words From 1980s”
+Here is the list of famous “back slang” words and phrases; see more details at my previous post “ザギンでシースー: 12 Japanese “Reverse” Slang Words From 1980s”

 (All of the words are written in katakana here, but hiragana is also fine.)

-“ギロッポン/ザギンでシース” means “to eat sushi in Roppongi/Ginza”, and is one of the most famous “back slang” phrases.
-Roppongi and Ginza are one of the most lucrative cities in Japan, and some people (esp. those in the TV industry) presumably employed these expressions to make their dinner plan sound more special and prestigious.
+Meaning “to eat sushi in Roppongi/Ginza”; one of the most famous “back slang” phrases.
+Roppongi and Ginza are one of the most lucrative cities in Japan, and some people (esp. those in the TV industry) presumably said these phrases to make their dinner plan sound special and prestigious.

-“パイオツカイデーなチャンネー” means “a chick with big tits”, and is one of the most famous back slang phrases.
+Meaning: “a chick with big tits”; one of the most famous back slang phrases.

-メンゴ means ごめん “sorry”, and is often used as “メンゴメンゴ”, meaning “Soz soz” to apologise in a very casual way.
+Meaning: ごめん “sorry”; it is often used as “メンゴメンゴ”, meaning “Soz soz” to apologise in a very casual way.

-シャレオツ means お洒落 (おしゃれ) (“fashionable”); this word is less outdated than the others, and is still used among some young people at times.
+Meaning お洒落 (おしゃれ) (“fashionable”); this word is less outdated than the others, and is still used among young people sometimes.

 Expressions With a Pun

 This section introduces old-fashioned expressions that make a pun in themselves.
-These are very effective expressions to use when you want to deliberately sound very lame or old-fashioned.
+These are very practical expressions to use when you want to deliberately sound very lame or old-fashioned.

 ワケワカメ is a joking way of saying 訳がわからない meaning “I don’t understand at all”. ワカメ (wakame) is a type of edible seaweed popular in Japan, and it is used as a substitute for “わからない” in this phrase.

 アイムソーリーヒゲソーリー is an old-fashioned famous pun in Japanese.
 The first part “アイムソーリー” means “I’m sorry” and the second part “ヒゲソーリー” means “ひげ剃り”, i.e. “a razor”.
-Some people also add the name of Prime Minister (総理, そうり) afterwards to make another pun with ソーリー, as in “アイムソーリー ヒゲソーリー安倍ソーリー”.
+Some people also add the name of the Prime Minister (総理, そうり) afterwards to make another pun with ソーリー, e.g. “アイムソーリー ヒゲソーリー安倍ソーリー”.

 許してちょんまげ is a very non-serious way of saying “許してちょうだい” meaning “Please forgive me”. ちょんまげ means a top-knot hairstyle of samurai, and it is used as a substitute for “ちょうだい” meaning “please” in this phrase.

 This rhyming phrase consists of three words “エッチ” (“sexually naughty”), スケッチ (“sketch”) and ワンタッチ (“one-touch”).
-It doesn’t quite have a specific meaning or usage, but is something that we have said or heard somewhere in our childhood.
+It doesn’t quite have a specific meaning or usage, but is something that we said or heard somewhere in our childhood (in the 1990s).

 そんなバナナ is a jocular way of saying “そんなバカな” meaning “No way!” or “That can’t be true”.
 As you see, バナナ (“banana”) is used as a substitute for “バカな” in this phrase.